emmawalshdev/The-Book-bar/README.md

     - An icon representing the genre type.

   - The data featured on each book card derives from user input, which is stored in the database.
 Fields include:
-    - The title, author, book image data is pulled from the books collection.
+    - The title, author and book image data is pulled from the books collection.
     - The genre data is pulled from the genres collection.
     - The average review rating is pulled from the AvgRatingAgg (average rating aggregation) collection.
     - Once data is updated in a collection, the information displayed on the book card is automatically updated.